mykter/aws-security-cert-service-notes/README.md

         + The SDKs also ease support for client-side encryption
 * EBS
     + Snapshots might be useful for recovery
-    + Encryption (if enabled) happens on the EC2 server side, not the EBS side, hence encrypted in transit and rest.
-Uses KMS.
+    + Encryption (if enabled) happens on the EC2 server side (outside the EC2 VM), hence encrypted in transit and rest.
+Uses KMS - wrapped data key stored alongside volume.
 * [EFS](https://aws.amazon.com/efs/)
     + NFS filesystem
     + Standard posix permissions